For me 2020 that made it very visible for everyone that we live in a structural racist world, that puts non-white people at a disadvantage.

 Yet I’m also very much aware that I was still living a very lucky and privileged life.

-Although we were what is considered rich and we did not get everything we wanted as children.
+Although we were not what is considered rich and we did not get everything we wanted as children.
 As both of my parents worked, owned a house, had two cars, went yearly on holiday, we were indeed completely not poor, not to say richer than most people in the world.
+Probably more than most people in our country, and yet I remember many worries about money when I was young.

 And by consequence the mantra: work hard and you will get what you want, sounds logical.

-And thus, coming from that background, I have no idea what messages our society gives to people who are not a white men.
+And thus, coming from that background, I had no idea what messages our society gives to people who are not a white men.

 Over the years I have read some books on the discrimination of women and books on racisms. yet that was occasionally.